 - Manipulators don’t fight fairly.

 - They negate what you say by outdoing you.

 - Emotional manipulators are experts at playing on your emotions.

 - Manipulators project blame onto other people or circumstances.

-If you are experiencing difficulty with someone you think is emotionally manipulating you or someone you care about, I can help you learn what you need to overcome the feelings of anger and frustration in short term Counseling.
-Call me at (858) 735-1139 and let’s get started.
+If you are experiencing someone emotionally manipulating you or you know someone you care about who is suffering from emotional abuse, call me at (858) 735-1139 and let’s get started.